zsxkib/diffusion-pipe/README.md

 # diffusion-pipe
 A pipeline parallel training script for diffusion models.

-Currently supports SDXL, Flux, LTX-Video, HunyuanVideo, Cosmos.
+Currently supports SDXL, Flux, LTX-Video, HunyuanVideo, Cosmos, Lumina Image 2.0.

 **Work in progress and highly experimental.** It is unstable and not well tested.
 Things might not work right.

 ## Features
 - Pipeline parallelism, for training models larger than can fit on a single GPU
 - Full fine tune support for:
-    - Flux
+    - Flux, Lumina Image 2.0
 - LoRA support for:
-    - SDXL, Flux, LTX-Video, HunyuanVideo, Cosmos
+    - SDXL, Flux, LTX-Video, HunyuanVideo, Cosmos, Lumina Image 2.0
 - Useful metrics logged to Tensorboard
 - Compute metrics on a held-out eval set, for measuring generalization
 - Training state checkpointing and resuming from checkpoint